For prospective exchange students | Student life in Vienna

 Courses and academic life

-For information on courses for incoming students and what academic life is like at WU, please head over to our academics section.
+For information on courses for incoming students and what academic life is like, please head over to our academics section.

 WU generally offers the same courses for exchange students each summer and winter semester.
 If you want to know what courses will be available during your semester at WU, you can browse the previous course catalogs to get an idea.
 However, please note that the final course catalog will only become available close to the beginning of each semester.

 Sports and leisure

 As an incoming exchange student, you can use the on-campus athletic facilities by taking the University of Vienna's athletic institute's (Universitätssportinstitut Wien) classes at a reduced, very student-friendly rate.
-Furthermore, the ÖH Students’ Union athletic office (Sportreferat) organizes athletic events and provides information on where to go for training and practice, tennis and squash courts, aerobics classes, etc.
+Furthermore, the ÖH Students’ Union athletic office (Sportreferat) organizes athletic events and provides information on where to go for training and practice, tennis and squash courts, or aerobics classes.

-You can also find additional opportunities for athletic activities on and around campus.
-Right next door, Prater Park is a very popular destination in Vienna for hiking, jogging, skating, cycling, etc.
+You can find additional opportunities for athletic activities on and around campus.
+Right next door, Prater Park is a very popular destination in Vienna for hiking, jogging, skating, and cycling.

 Erasmus Buddy Network

 The Erasmus Buddy Network (EBN) is a group of WU students who volunteer to help incoming exchange students get settled in their new home.
 At the EBN office, you will get helpful information about Vienna, WU, and social life in Austria.

-The EBN Team organizes the Buddy Program, where you are matched up with a WU student who acts as your first contact person before and during your exchange semester.
+The EBN Team organizes the Buddy Program, in which you are matched up with a WU student who acts as your first contact person before and during your exchange semester.
 The Erasmus Buddy Network also organizes many events and trips to help you learn more about Austrian culture and get to know your fellow exchange students.